wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ## After GSod

-After the GSoD’21, techwriters should publish a blog post for talking about the whole project of GSoD’21 Wechaty from your personal perspective
+After the GSoD’21, tech writers should publish a blog post talking about the whole project of GSoD’21 Wechaty from your perspective